Winegrowers Supplies - Flash Pasteurisers - for bottling juice, sweet cider or wine etc

 the pasteuriser to be run at a constant flow and have a stable temperature.

-A small pump is needed to pump juice into the pasteuriser, it then flows through and on into the header/buffer tank.
+A small pump is used to pump juice into the pasteuriser, it then flows through and on into the header/buffer tank.

 The following pasteurisers have automatic control of the pasteurising temperature.